Volunteering in Costa Rica

-If you want to join us, no specific training is necessary in most cases, it is only required:
+If you want to join our programs, no specific training is necessary in most cases.
+It’s only required that you are:

-- You must be aware of the culture and customs of the country you are collaborating with.
+- Aware of the culture and customs of the country

 In the specific case of social programs in Costa Rica, the volunteer must provide the following additional information: